Frequently Asked Questions

 -

-Click the Client Portal link above, the ‘Book a Consult’ link below, or head over to https://mmhw.janeapp.com/ to create an account and schedule either a consult or an initial session.
+Click the Client Portal link above, the ‘Book a Consult’ link below, or head over to https://mmhw.janeapp.com/ to create an account and schedule either a virtual consult or an initial counselling session.

 You’ll be sent an intake and consent form to complete prior to your first therapy session.